 The process to obtain these transcripts is as follows:

 - Applicants must request their transcripts using the CIHR Doctoral Research Award transcript request form (Graduate Studies Forms website) This request is free of charge and is due by September 18, 2020.

-- GSPA will fulfill transcript requests by retrieving official transcripts that were submitted as part of the student’s Waterloo admission application*.
-In order for GSPA to fulfill these requests, students must have provided their official transcripts from previous institutions as part of their application for admission.
+- GSPA will fulfil transcript requests by retrieving official transcripts that were submitted as part of the student’s Waterloo admission application*.
+In order for GSPA to fulfil these requests, students must have provided their official transcripts from previous institutions as part of their application for admission.

 - If there are any transcripts which GSPA is unable to provide because they are not on-file, the student is responsible for ordering a new hardcopy version.
 The student must then scan the hardcopy and merge it with the pdf sent by GSPA.
 It is the student’s responsibility to then upload the file to their CIHR Online Application

 - GSPA will email a single pdf file of the requested transcripts to the student via the email provided in the form.
 It is the student’s responsibility to then upload the file to their CIHR Online Application.

 *Applicants who are in the following situations are responsible obtaining their own final official transcripts from previous post-secondary institutions:

 - Waterloo undergraduate students who attended a previous post-secondary institution for an exchange (ONLY if CR shows on Waterloo transcript) or for a previously completed undergraduate degree.

 - Students who went on exchange for any terms and the courses do not have an actual grade showing on your home university transcript, you will require official transcripts from the exchange institution.

 - Students who have not provided their final official transcripts from previous institutions to GSPA for graduate admission purposes.